 All in all, the Pro’s LCD display beats the analog display on the Breville Express.
 For both machines, you can program multiple settings for the best shot.

 Steam Wand and Milk Frothing

-The four-hole steam wand aerates milk better, which delivers a better microfoam and latte art.
-The single hole on the Express still gets an excellent microfoam, but it takes a little longer.
+The four-hole steam wand aerates milk faster to create a microfoam for latte art.
+The single hole on the Express still makes microfoam, but it takes longer.